artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/handling-changes/index.md

 # {{ NgDocPage.title }}

 > **Info**
 > You can observe changes in the toasts.
-It's also better to see this page in desktop
+For a better experience, view this page on desktop

-You can observe a lot of changes of nodes and edges.
+You can observe various changes in nodes and edges.

 Types of `NodeChange`s:
-- `position` - new node position (after drag and drop)
+- `position` - new node position after drag and drop
 - `add` - when node was created
 - `remove` - when node was removed
 - `select` - when node was selected (also triggers for unselected nodes)